Frequently Asked Questions

 Is their internet available?

-Most of the standard tourist class hotels do have WiFi….plus have a business centre where you can use the hotel PCs .
-Generally speaking WiFi is free for at least a few hours use.
+Most of the standard tourist class hotels do have WiFi….plus have a small business centre where you can use the hotel PCs .
+Generally speaking WiFi is free but use at the 3* properties is sometimes limited to the lobby area of the hotels.
 All of the luxury resorts & lodges offer a wireless internet facility however not necessarily in guest rooms.

 Some more remote valleys, like Phobjikha, have intermittent power and internet supply so please factor in for some inconsistency as you travel.